How to Get Prequalified for a Credit Card

 Use the Card Issuer's Prequalification Tool

-Not all card issuers offer prequalification, but among those that do, you can go through the process on their website.
-Simply share some basic details about yourself to get an idea of your approval odds.
+Not all card issuers offer prequalification, but many do.
+You can typically go through the process directly on the issuer's website by sharing some basic details about yourself to gauge your approval odds.

-Many credit card companies send preapproved offers via postal mail or email.
-These offers are typically for specific cards and invite you to apply, usually by using the unique code included in the letter or email.
+Credit card companies often send preapproved offers through postal mail or email.
+These offers are usually for specific cards and invite you to apply using a unique code included in the letter or email.

 Use a Card Aggregator Service

-Experian CreditMatch™, for example, matches you with personalized credit card offers based on your credit profile.
-There is no impact on your score, and you can see your results in less than a minute.
+Online services can help you check your approval odds for cards from multiple credit card companies in one place.
+Experian can match you with personalized credit card offers based on your credit profile, with no impact on your score.
+You can see your results in less than a minute.

 What Credit Score Do I Need to Prequalify for a Credit Card?

-There is no minimum credit score requirement to prequalify for a credit card—approval odds depend on the specific card you want to apply for, your credit history and other factors.
+There is no minimum credit score requirement to prequalify for a credit card.
+As a result, your approval odds depend on the specific card you want to apply for, your credit history and other factors.

-Even if you have bad credit, there may be credit cards out there within your reach.
-You should, however, expect to choose from a limited selection.
-If you have no credit history or a "thin" credit file, you may only qualify for secured credit cards, but there are credit card issuers that can consider alternative credit data when processing your application.
+Even if you have bad credit, there may be credit cards out there within your reach—though you should expect a more limited selection.
+If you have no credit history or a "thin" credit file, you may only qualify for secured credit cards.
+However, there are credit card issuers that can consider alternative credit data when processing your application, which could expand your options.

 How to Improve Your Approval Odds